Createdd/Writing/2020/articles/understandingCNN.md

 ![]()

 Today I want to talk about CNNs used in Neural Style Transfer.
-There are great tutorials available online.
-However, I struggle sometimes with grasping the main concepts.
-The reason for that is that there are always different implementation details.
+There are already quite a few articles and tutorials available.
+Sometimes some content is just copied, some provide novel implementation.
+What all have in common is a very fast dive into specifics.
+Too specific in my opinion.
+Not only that, but there are often implementation details that make it harder to focus on the main concept as a whole.

 This article can be considered as an overview and comprehension of other articles (listed in my "Inspiration" section), to understand the concept on a higher level.
-My intention is to strip away some implemenation details, but being high level enough for beginners.
-(And sparking curiosity for the original research paper and subsequent implementations)
+My intention is to strip away some implemenation details, but being high level enough for beginners (snd sparking curiosity for the original research paper and subsequent implementations).

 ## Table of Contents